decodelabs/greenleaf

 Router

-When a Router implementation finds a match, it transforms the Route pattern into a Greenleaf custom URI and a set of parameters that are then passed to the Action (if relevant).
+When a Router implementation finds a match, it transforms the route pattern into a custom "leaf URL" in the format leaf:/path/to/file?query#fragment and a set of parameters that are then passed to the target of the route.

-The URI format is mostly just a subset of HTTP URLs, with leaf as the scheme, standard path, query and fragment components, and one notable addition: areas.
+The URL format is mostly just a subset of HTTP URLs, with leaf as the scheme, standard path, query and fragment components.

 For example: